jessewaites/piratebroadcast.github.io/_posts/2016-05-31-data-visualization-with-d3.md

 votes from an election, the data from your FitBit, or anything else, and using it to tell a convincing story at a glance.

 > There is a magic in graphs.
-The proﬁle of a curve reveals in a ﬂash a whole situation — the life history of an epidemic, a panic, or an era of prosperity.
-The curve informs the mind, awakens the imagination,
+The profile of a curve reveals in a ﬂash a whole situation — the life history of an epidemic, a panic, or an era of prosperity.
+The graph informs the mind, awakens the imagination,
 > convinces.
 >
 > ―Henry D. Hubbard